itsparth/edgedb-dart/rstdocs/api.rst

       Map<String, dynamic> globals
     )

-Returns a new :ref:`Session <edgedb-dart-Session>` with the specified global values.
+Returns a new :ref:`Session <gel-dart-Session>` with the specified global values.

-The ``globals`` parameter is merged with any existing globals defined on the current :ref:`Session <edgedb-dart-Session>`.
+The ``globals`` parameter is merged with any existing globals defined on the current :ref:`Session <gel-dart-Session>`.

 Equivalent to using the ``set global`` command.

-.. _edgedb-dart-Session-withModuleAliases:
+.. _gel-dart-Session-withModuleAliases:

 *method* ``.withModuleAliases()``
 .................................